oracle-quickstart/oci-arch-ci-cd/README.md

 Go to OCI console -> Compute -> Instances.

-You should be able to see the instance `Jenkins-Instance`
+You should be able to see the instance `jenkins-instance`

 Copy the public-ip of the instance.
 Log in to the instance using below command.